UPPMAX/linux-command-line-201/docs/sessions/scripting/README.md

 - Read the text at
   [chapter 3: 'Hello world'](https://github.com/bobbyiliev/introduction-to-bash-scripting/blob/main/ebook/en/content/003-bash-hello-world.md)
-- Modify your bash script called `greeter.sh` in such a way that you can run ('execute') it.
+- Modify your Bash script called `greeter.sh` in such a way that you can run ('execute') it.
 When it runs, it should show 'Hello World!' on the screen.
 Run the script to verify